nucypher/nucypher/docs/source/pre_application/best_practices.rst

 .. note::

-    The default location of the nucypher worker keystore files can be located by running a nucypher command:
+    The default location of the nucypher PRE node keystore files can be located by running a nucypher command:

     .. code::

         $ nucypher --config-path

-    Encrypted worker keys can be found in the ``keystore`` directory:
+    Encrypted PRE Node keys can be found in the ``keystore`` directory:

     .. code-block:: bash